 Luckily, we’ve created an NHL prop betting guide that will give you some insights into proposition bets, how to read the NHL odds, and how to be successful betting on NHL props.
 We don’t recommend basing your entire NHL betting strategy on getting rich betting NHL props, but you can make some picks that could pad your bankroll for your big boy bets.

 NHL prop bets are siding wagers that are placed on an event or instance within a game that doesn’t affect the final outcome of the game.
 These can be anything, it depends how creative your online sportsbook is with creating these wagers.
 A good example of an NHL prop bet is predicting which team will score first in the game.

 Many prop bets are tied to player performance, called NHL player props.
 They don’t affect the outcome of the game at all, which is refreshing as so many rides on a game’s outcome.
 You can bet on a variety of player props that are updated in real-time.

 Most of the NHL player props are in the form of a total, or over/under as they’re commonly referred to as.
 You can bet on the number of goals a player might get in the game.
 Other forms of NHL player prop bets are in the form of a yes or no question based on what a certain player might do.

-The most popular NHL player prop would be if you placed a wager on how many points Sidney Crosby would get in a game.
+The most popular NHL prop betting for players would be if you placed a wager on how many points Sidney Crosby would get in a game.
 The oddsmakers set the lines as an over/under, and you have to predict if he will score more or less than that set line.
 Of course, you’d need to look at the team and goaltender that’s on the opposing team to determine which side of the wager to take.

 The line could look something like this: